 |Rooms||2 bedrooms, 2 bathrooms of which 2 family bathrooms|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

 Oil central heating.
 Electric cooker, microwave, fridge, dishwasher, TV, video, WiFi.
 Shared use of laundry with washer and dryer.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Ample off road parking.
 Private patio and gardens with garden furniture and BBQ.
 Free fly fishing in well-stocked lake, free coarse fishing in 2nd lake, by prior arrangement.
 Sorry, no pets and no smoking.
-Shop and pub 5 mins walk.
+Shop 1.5 miles away.
+Two pubs 5 mins walk.

 From heather-cladmoors and limestone scars, to market towns and the steady pace of country life - the sublime Dales await you!
 Where else in Britain is it as satisfying to sit and do nothing as it is to explore the numerous pursuits on offer?